Skip to content

 Is It so Unbearable?

 Someone has hurt your kid.
-Ask the child whether it’s so important for him to stick to this person’s opinion.
-Are there any other people that don’t share the offender`s view (help him to name them – friends, relatives, neighbors)?
+Ask the child whether sticking to this person’s opinion is important.
+Are there other people who don’t share the offender`s view (help him name them – friends, relatives, neighbors)?
 Ask him whether it’s still unbearable.

 Final Thoughts

-Make your children smile over and over again by applying these anger activities for kids.
-Not all will work with your son or daughter, but I’m 100% sure that at least one of them will be of service to you.
+Make your children smile repeatedly by applying these anger activities for kids.
+Not all will work with your son or daughter, but I’m 100% sure that at least one will serve you.